 The parties must have the ability to understand the terms and conditions of the contract.
 Besides, consent to the contract must be freely offered.
 Below are some classes of individuals who cannot enter into contracts:

-Children under the age of 18 years — unless the contract is for basic needs, like food, clothing, shelter, or education, and the conditions are fair and beneficial to the child.
+Children under the age of 18 years — unless the transaction proposal is for basic needs, like food, clothing, shelter, or education, and the conditions are fair and beneficial to the child.

 Those affected by mental health conditions or under the influence of drugs- only if the impediment hinders the individual’s capacity to comprehend its nature.